The Hartle-Hawking-Israel state on stationary black hole spacetimes: Introduction

-The first global construction of the HHI state in the whole spacetime is due to Sanders \cite{S1}, who considered spacetimes with a {\em static} bifurcate Killing horizon, ie such that the Killing vector field $V$ is {\em static} in the exterior region.
+The first global construction of the HHI state is due to Sanders \cite{S1}, who considered spacetimes with a {\em static} bifurcate Killing horizon, i.e. such that the Killing vector field $V$ is {\em static} in the exterior region.
 Sanders proved in \cite{S1} the existence of the HHI state and showed that it is a pure Hadamard state.
-The proof in \cite{S1} relied on the {\em Wick rotation} in the Killing time coordinates, which was also the basis for the heuristic arguments in \cite{HH, I} and which we will also use in this paper.
+The proof in \cite{S1} relied on the {\em Wick rotation} in the Killing time coordinates, which was also the basis for the heuristic arguments in \cite{HH} and which we will also use in this paper.

-In \cite{G} we gave another proof of the Hadamard property of the HHI state in the situation considered in \cite{S1}, by combining the Wick rotation with a tool which is familiar in elliptic boundary value problems, namely the {\em \Calderon projectors}, see \ref{sec0.2.2}.
-The use of \Calderon projectors allows to construct the HHI state directly on a Cauchy surface $\Sigma$ and avoids to consider its behavior near the Killing horizon.
-In collaboration with Michal Wrochna, we have recently used \Calderon projectors in \cite{GW2} to construct {\em analytic Hadamard states} on general analytic spacetimes.
+In \cite{G} we gave another proof of the Hadamard property of the HHI state in the situation considered in \cite{S1}, by combining the Wick rotation with a tool which is familiar in elliptic boundary value problems, namely the {\em \Calderon projector}, see \ref{sec0.2.2}, which was also used in \cite{GW2} to construct {\em analytic Hadamard states} on general analytic spacetimes.
+The use of \Calderon projectors allows to construct the HHI state directly on a Cauchy surface $\Sigma$ and avoids needing to consider its behavior near the Killing horizon.

 In the present paper we consider the more general {\em stationary case}, and give a construction of the HHI state for spacetimes with a stationary bifurcate Killing horizon.
+At the end of Subsect. \ref{sec0.1} we will comment on the relationships between the situations considered in \cite{KW} or \cite{S1} and the one considered in this paper.